• kyrylo a year ago

 I also think the language itself is a big plus.
 I don't like the reflection system or hot patching being a feature in a language, but rails makes extensive use of it to create it's own domain specific language.

-• LargeWu 6 months ago
+• LargeWu a year ago

 The reflection and hot patching features are often called out as negatives, and in general I agree, but for the most part, they're non-factors.
 All of the "find_x_by_id_and_status()" methods that rely heavily on reflection are all available with a more general, maintainable "find_by()" method which just takes a hash of parameters.
 And in practice, I'm not sure how much custom hot patching is actually used in production codebases.
 Overall it's mostly a red herring which detractors have vastly overstated.

-• devKnight 6 months ago
+• devKnight a year ago

 Yeah, i mainly deal with react/next + supabase on a daily basis at work.